Handling Missing CRS in PyQGIS

 1. Skip & log unverified layers: In automated Spatial Data Processing & Automation pipelines, wrap assignments in try/except blocks.
 Log the layer path and skip processing until manual verification occurs.
 Never guess projections; incorrect assumptions corrupt topology and invalidate downstream analysis.

 Quick heuristic: Coordinates between -180 to 180 and -90 to 90 typically indicate WGS84 (EPSG:4326).
-Large positive integers usually signal UTM or State Plane systems.
+Large positive integers (e.g., 400000–900000) usually signal a projected system such as UTM or a national grid.

 Compatibility & Environment Notes